hossain-khan/kotlin-google-hangouts-parser/README.md

 ## Usage

 I am still experimenting with the takeout JSON data.
-However, here is how you would use it
+However, here is how to use (use [JitPack.io](https://jitpack.io/#amardeshbd/kotlin-google-hangouts-parser) to add gradle dependency)

 ```kotlin